1. Look After Your Bicycle

 Losing weight and getting fit have been two of the most popular New Year’s resolutions since time immemorial.
-After the festive season, where you’ve probably eaten more and exercised less than usual, most people want to start the year on a fresh note and jump into a detox.
+After coming out of the festive season, where you’ve probably eaten more and exercised less than usual, most people want to start the year on a fresh note and jump into a detox.

 It’s the perfect time to give your body a fresh start with challenges like Dry January (where you don’t drink alcohol for the month) or Veganuary (where you commit to a vegan diet in January) - or you can create your own January challenge with your friends.

 For an extra motivation boost, you can spice up the challenge by having everyone pool together a cash prize and the winners split the reward at the end of the month.